 Michelle: But having that blue sky certainly adds the benefit, however.

-Susan Fennema: Absolutely, and it is my point today.
-I purposely came out here, I purposely did not do the makeup, I purposely did all this just to show you guys the difference.
+Susan: Absolutely, and it is my point today.
+I purposely came out here.
+I purposely did not do the makeup.
+And, I purposely did all this just to show you guys the difference.

 Michelle: It’s awesome.

-Susan Fennema: Now tomorrow it’s going to be rainy, so I had to also have a good excuse to be out here all day.
+Susan: Now tomorrow it’s going to be rainy.
+So I had to also have a good excuse to be out here all day.
 One thing that is of note regarding that, I do find that if I … Because I have a big screen, it’s behind you, see.
-You might be able to see it in the reflection, but I have a big screen and my laptop, they work together in my office all the time as a docking station.
+You might be able to see it in the reflection.
+But I have a big screen and my laptop.
+They work together in my office all the time as a docking station.
 I do find that if I just try to move into the living room or move outside with just my laptop, I do become less productive.
 So when I move at least outside, I try to bring the monitor with me.
 Doing some of those things, be aware of how it affects your productivity.

 Ann: Michelle’s having a child challenge.

-Susan Fennema: It happens.
+Susan: It happens.
 Okay.
 Well, I am on the Facebook page.
 Let me put that link here.
-I am on the Facebook page, so if you guys have more questions, feel to even @mention me on that Facebook page and I am happy to address it.
+I am on the Facebook page, so if you guys have more questions.
+Feel to even @mention me on that Facebook page and I am happy to address it.
 That’s the Facebook page.
 I will share my slide outline along with these links I’ve put in a chat with the recording on the Facebook page.
-I’ll also want to offer anybody who is struggling and needs some insight and suggestions on your specific tools, your communication for your team and your projects, I’m offering a pandemic free pricing offer that if anybody wants to, for the next month through May 1st, just schedule a meeting with me for half an hour.
+I’ll also want to offer anybody who is struggling and needs some insight and suggestions on your specific tools, your communication for your team, and your projects, I’m offering a pandemic free pricing offer that if anybody wants to, for the next month through May 1st, just schedule a meeting with me for half an hour.

-Susan Fennema: I put the link to get on my calendar in the chat, and I will talk through with you free to help you get some insight and suggestions on what tools you might be needing to use, what your methods and your communication for your team are in your current projects, that kind of thing.
+I put the link to get on my calendar in the chat.
+And I will talk through with you – free – to help you get some insight and suggestions on what tools you might be needing to use, what your methods and your communication for your team are in your current projects, that kind of thing.
 So feel free to reach out and set that up with me if you feel like it would be beneficial.
 I’d be happy to do it.